 80 points

 Project #5 is the completed version of ALL your team's efforts this semester.
 For this project, all the content from the previous projects should be in ONE (1) complete MS Word document properly page numbered, FOLLOWING EXACTLY THE FLOW PROVIDED BELOW.
 IF YOU DEVIATE FROM THE FLOW, 20% FROM THE FULL GRADE WILL BE DEDUCTED.
 You may insert extra material, but the order should not be modified.
-You will also post the complete document on your Project Forum on Moodle, containing (1) the single Word document with the complete content for Project#5, (2) any prototypes that you've constructed and directions on how to work the prototype.
+You will also post the complete document on your Project Forum on Canvas, containing (1) the single Word document with the complete content for Project#5, (2) any prototypes that you've constructed and directions on how to work the prototype.
 If you are inviting your client to your presentation, be sure to bind the report for your client and deliver it before the final presentation.
 The table of contents for the client copy should be consistent with the tab numbers or labels.
 Your client should also receive a soft copy of the document and the prototype along with instructions on how to run the prototype.
 Make sure that the items delivered are of the highest quality.
 Except for the items that have specified grades below, up to 70 points could be taken off if any of them are poorly done.